jmevans0211/movie-tracker/README.md

 - Understand and solidify concepts with React component, asynchronous code, and Redux testing.

 - Get more practice doing network requests with a backend.

+### More

+Go to the original repo at https://github.com/dawnlunacy/movie-tracker to view the complete project board and commit history.
+This was a group project completed November 2019.